Amish in Iowa: 2024 Guide (20+ Communities)

 Buchanan County (Hazleton)

-Amish here have been described in the past as among the most tradition-minded of all Amish, using limited technology.
-Chainsaws, inside flush toilets, pneumatic tools, and tractors for belt power have (at least in the past) not been permitted by the Amish of Buchanan County, though the majority of congregations across Amish society do allow these innovations (see Scott and Pellman’s Living Without Electricity).
+Amish here have been described in the past as among the most tradition-minded of all Amish.
+This meant using only very limited technology.
+Chainsaws, inside flush toilets, pneumatic tools, and tractors for belt power have (at least in the past) not been permitted by the Amish of Buchanan County – though the majority of congregations across Amish society do allow these innovations (see Scott and Pellman’s Living Without Electricity).

-Amish in Buchanan County also found themselves on the forefront of education disputes in the mid-1960s.
-It was in Buchanan County that a famous conflict took place in the matter of Amish schooling.
+The Amish in Buchanan County also found themselves on the forefront of public schooling disputes in the mid-1960s.
+It was in Buchanan County that a famous and consequential conflict took place, over Amish education.

 In the mid-1960s, Amish living in Buchanan County found themselves in the middle of a conflict between two rival school districts who were in the course of merging.
 Locals from the smaller district opposed the merger.